Student Loan Information for High School Students

 After a certain number of missed payments (which can vary depending on whether you have borrowed a federal or private student loan), your loan may enter default.
 That can have serious financial consequences, such as impacting your credit score.

-Declaring bankruptcy won’t rid you of your federal student loan obligations.
+Declaring bankruptcy generally won’t rid you of your federal student loan obligations.
 It is extremely challenging to get student loans (federal or private) discharged in bankruptcy.

-What To Do If You Don’t Get Enough Federal Loans
+What to Do if You Don’t Get Enough Federal Loans

 Scholarships

-You can also try local community and civic organizations, as well as businesses and religious groups.
+In addition, you may want to try local community and civic organizations, as well as businesses and religious groups.
 You can also ask about scholarships in your college’s financial aid office.

 You can also try scouting scholarships based on a certain skill or talent: music, writing, sports, and even academics.
 Qualifying for multiple small scholarships could add up and go a long way toward helping ease your financial burden.